 Blogs and podcasts are still a mainstay of the early buying stages (when the objective is to attract followers) and help build brand awareness.
 When buyers get past this stage, however, they’ll need to see more than just blog content or the type of recorded interviews you put out to the general market.

 Moving to the mid-funnel, it’s vital to convey your company’s expertise on the specific topics that different members of the buying committee need to know more about.
 This is where case studies, webinars, white papers, and all those research reports will help decision makers and influencers become better informed about your solution’s benefits.
 For end users, the existence of one or more recorded video demos will be more likely to drive interest in your offering.

 When the decision stage is reaches the bottom of the funnel, make sure to keep your company in the buyer’s top-of-mind by looking helpful and staying alert to opportunities to answer any lingering questions.
-Offer a free trial, keep connected over email, and sweeten the pot with introductory discounts or free consults.
+The rules of content marketing state to offer a free trial, keep connected over email, and sweeten the pot with introductory discounts or free consults.

 Consider placing links to all of your content tracks on a single page of your website, so that every member of the committee can see, at a glance, what questions you address and choose their preferred means of consuming information.

 Don’t forget to repurpose your content; turn blog posts into newsletters, make webinars from your white papers, and transcribe your podcasts so you can release them in print as eBooks.
 Gather the data, distill your messaging, and make sure it all comes together into a unified narrative.
 As you create content in a diverse range of formats, settle on one appealing theme that makes your content as cohesive as possible across all formats that touch buyers throughout their journey.